-I am not a runner, but I know a man who is, and he knows many others who are.
+I am not a runner, but I know a man who is – Arthur Knaggs – and he knows many others who are.

-Chasing Laces is a book of interviews with some of the runners this man knows – it takes you far futher than just the running track.
+Chasing Laces is a book of interviews with these runners.
+It takes you far futher than just the running track.

-Extracts from the book will be posted daily on The Phraser over the next few weeks.
+Extracts from the series of interviews will be posted daily on The Phraser over the next few weeks.

 “I am a runner but I am not very fast.
 When I ran my first marathon I was overtaken by a man wearing chino shorts and a belt.
 My legs hurt and he just rolled past me like it was any old Sunday morning.
 I was so tired that I couldn’t even try to keep up.
 That was a lesson.